tidyverse/tidyverse.org/content/blog/mcptools-0-1-0/index.md

 categories: [package]
 tags: [ellmer, ai]
-rmd_hash: 247a698b951e6996
+rmd_hash: 4c530fb59f557470

 ---

 We're hootin' to holler about the initial release of mcptools, a package implementing the Model Context Protocol (MCP) in R. MCP standardizes how applications provide context to LLMs.
-In the context of R:
+When used with R:

--   R can be treated as the MCP **Server**, meaning that applications like Claude Code, VS Code Copilot Chat, and Cursor can run R code to better answer user queries.
+-   R can be treated as an MCP **server**, meaning that applications like Claude Code, VS Code Copilot Chat, and Cursor can run R code to better answer user queries.
--   R can also serve as the MCP **Client**, where users converse with LLMs via [ellmer](https://ellmer.tidyverse.org/) and additional tools are provided to access context from third-party MCP servers like Slack servers, GitHub PRs/issues, Google Drive documents, and Confluence sites.
+-   R can also serve as an MCP **client**, where users converse with LLMs via [ellmer](https://ellmer.tidyverse.org/) and additional tools are provided to access context from third-party MCP servers like Slack servers, GitHub PRs/issues, Google Drive documents, and Confluence sites.

 You can install it from CRAN with: